Marriage bar: United Kingdom

-History in the United States
+United States

 The practice of marriage bars arose in the United States in the late 1800s.
 Marriage bars were often seen in the teaching and clerical industries.
 While many women hid their marital status in efforts to keep their jobs, marriage bars were not banned by law until 1964 when Title VII of the Civil Rights Act of 1964 prohibited discrimination in employment on the basis of race, color, sex, or ethnic origin.

 While common throughout the United States, the marriage bar was relaxed in certain geographical areas and time periods.
 Contrary to urban areas, rural areas often needed teachers so they were willing to hire married women.
 Marriage bars were less strict during World War I because women were needed in the assistance of war efforts.
 At the beginning of World War II, 87% of school boards would not hire married women and 70% would not retain a single woman who married.
 But in 1951, only 18% of the school boards had the "hire bar" and 10% had the "retain bar".

 Marriage bars generally affected educated, middle-class married women, particularly native-born white women.
 Their occupations were that of teaching and clerical work.
 Lower class women and women of color who took jobs in manufacturing, waitressing, and domestic servants were often unaffected by marriage bars.
 Discrimination against married female teachers in the US was not terminated until 1964 with the passing of the Civil Rights Act.

 Justification

 A 1946 article in The Spectator, a British conservative magazine, offered a few reasons for the justification of marriage bars.
-The article said that women who were married were supported by their husbands, therefore they did not need jobs.
+The article said that women who were married were supported by their husbands, and therefore did not need jobs.
 Furthermore, marriage bars provided more opportunity for those whom proponents viewed as "actually" needing employment, such as single women.
-Another argument The Spectator makes states that unmarried women are more reliable and mobile than married women, as they did not have a family or other pressing responsibilities.
+The Spectator also argued that unmarried women were more reliable and mobile than married women, as they did not have children or other pressing responsibilities.

-Marriage bars were connected to social and economic fluctuations, as well, especially after the end of World War I. Returning servicemen who wanted jobs, and afterwards the depression in the 1930s, led to the implementation of marriage bars in many professions.
+Marriage bars were connected to social and economic fluctuations, as well, especially after the end of World War I. Returning servicemen who wanted jobs, and afterwards the Depression in the 1930s, led to the implementation of marriage bars in many professions.
 However, marriage bars were often justified on tradition, especially in places where there was a very strong tradition of married women as caretakers.